espwangning/esp-chip-errata-test-pr-syn/docs/en/03-errata-description/shared/cpu-load-store.rst

-[CPU] Possible Deadlock Due to Out-of-Order Execution of Instructions When Writing to LP SRAM is Involved
+[CPU] Possible Deadlock Due to Out-of-Order Execution of Instructions When Writing to LP SRAM Is Involved
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. only:: esp32c6